wedesoft/hornetseye-doc/docs/Warps.md

 ![Average](images/average.jpg)

 This example shows how to compute the average of a series of frames.
-You can use a program like this to reduce the noise in a picture by taking a large number of frames and computing the average.
+You can use a program like this to reduce noise by averaging a large number of frames.

     require 'rubygems'
     require 'hornetseye_v4l2'